jpereiran/jpereiran.github.io/_posts/2019-06-23-Using-Pillow-to-edit-images.markdown

 img.thumbnail((50, 50))
 img.show()
 ```
-With this functions we are able to get the original size of our image and rotate, mirror and resize it.
+With these functions we are able to get the original size of our image and rotate, mirror and resize it.

 ### Effects and Filters